Membership in the BC Transfer System

 Private institutions that are not members of the BC Transfer System may request articulation with member institutions.
 The BC Council on Admissions and Transfer now has a policy for recording in the BC Transfer Guide, formal block transfer agreements between BC public institutions and private, PCTIA accredited institutions.
 This policy is titled "Recording Block Transfer Agreements with PCTIA-Accredited Institutions: Policy and Process".
 Outside the agreements covered by this policy, credit granted for courses taken at an institution that is not a member of the BC Transfer System is not normally recorded in the BC Transfer Guide.

-Note: In 2014, PCTIA was dissolved by the BC Ministry of Advanced Education.
-Once an alternative has been determined, BCCAT will review its policy.
+Note: In 2014, the BC Ministry of Advanced Education assumed public administration of the PCTIA.
+If an alternative to the current agency is developed, BCCAT will reconsider its policy.

 C. Other Institutions